kevinkoste/virgil/virgil-api/README.md

-# Virgil Mobile API
+# Virgil Mobile API (work in progress)

-This monorepo contains all of the services and resources backing Virgil's React Native mobile app
+This repo contains all of the services and resources backing Virgil's React Native mobile app

 ### Features